2025 Northern Illinois Huskies football team

-The 2025 Northern Illinois Huskies football team represent Northern Illinois University in the Mid-American Conference (MAC) during the 2025 NCAA Division I FBS football season.
-The Huskies are led by Thomas Hammock in his seventh year as the head coach.
-The Huskies play home games at Huskie Stadium, located in DeKalb, Illinois.
+The 2025 Northern Illinois Huskies football team represented Northern Illinois University in the Mid-American Conference (MAC) during the 2025 NCAA Division I FBS football season.
+The Huskies were led by Thomas Hammock in his seventh year as the head coach.
+The Huskies played home games at Huskie Stadium, located in DeKalb, Illinois.
+They finished the season 3–9, 2–6 in MAC play to finish a tie for 11th place.

+In February of 2026, Thomas Hammock left the school to join the Seattle Seahawks staff.
+The school promoted defensive coordinator Rob Harley to interim head coach.

-This is the Huskies' last season competing in the MAC as the program will join the Mountain West Conference as football-only members beginning with the 2026 season.
+This was the Huskies' last season competing in the MAC as the program joined the Mountain West Conference as football-only members beginning with the 2026 season.